cponcej/awesome-tech/docs/index.md

 </div>

 <p align="center">
-Available to work.
-This Web is about taking credit for my work.
-It's also a public complain.
-Currently fighting against the stigma of being unemployed.Looking for hearing new opportunities based more on the quality of my work and less who I know.
+Available for work.
+Currently fighting against the stigma of being unemployed.
+Looking for hearing new opportunities based more on the quality of my work and less who I know.
 </p>

 [![available for hire](images/available-for-hire.png)](http://awesome-tech.readthedocs.org/about/)